ZEISS/fretish_robot/README.md

 * Only 'if then' and pure expressions are supported in the 'Satisfy' clause.
 * Formatting of printed requirements is fine, but not pretty.
 This could be improved in newer versions if needed.
+* Different events in the 'Upon' clause can only be separated by '|' ('or') and are split into different test cases.

 ## Contributing